dupondje/PHP-Push-2/README.md

 Test
 ----
-Using a browser, login to https://sogo.mydomain.com/Microsoft-Server-ActiveSync

-You should see a webpage that says "Z-Push - Open Source ActiveSync" with the message "GET not supported."
+Using a browser login to https://fqdn/Microsoft-Server-ActiveSync.
+You should see a webpage that says "Z-Push - Open Source ActiveSync" stating "GET not supported."

-If so, congratulations!

-If not, please READ the [wiki](https://github.com/dupondje/PHP-Push-2/wiki).
+If this page is not displayed, please READ the [wiki].

-You can now configure your smartphone or tablet.

 Update
 ------

-To update to the latest version:
+To update to the latest version pull from the Git repository:

     $ cd /var/www/PHP-Push-2
     $ git pull